Joannarama/Project_1/README.md

 ![alt_text](assets/images/readme-header-img.JPG "menu design 1")

-The aim of the homepage overall is to build confidence in the user that Devhaus are a professional, skilled and diverse team of software developers, encompassing the user's full journey from idea inception and launch - and everything in between.
+The aim of the homepage overall is to build confidence in the user that Devhaus are a professional, skilled and diverse team of software developers and can handle the user's full journey from idea inception and launch - and everything in between.

 In combination with the striking graphics and colour scheme, the content delivers clear and helpful information.

-An 'Awards' banner has been included in the design, showcasing a project which was the overall winner of the PProject Management Institute Awards in 2021.
-This again inspires confidence in the user that they are dealing with a professional, reputable company.
+An 'Awards' banner has been included in the design, showcasing a project which was the overall winner of the Project Management Institute National Awards in 2021.
+There is some brief information about the aplication and a link to the website.

+This again inspires confidence in the user that they are dealing with a professional, reputable high-achieving company.

 ![alt_text](assets/images/readme-award-img.JPG "award banner")